 Inner-Ring Eastern Suburbs Drive the High-Yield Story

 Shaker Heights (44120) leads at 13.8% because of an unusual combination: a historically prestigious housing stock that the broader market has repriced downward, paired with rents anchored by proximity to University Circle, the Cleveland Clinic, and the rapid transit Blue and Green lines into downtown.
-Buyers can enter at roughly $125,000 for a 3-bed house, which is about 40% below the metro median of $213,500, while monthly rent of $1,440 reflects strong demand from medical professionals, university staff, and commuting downtown workers.
+Buyers can enter at roughly $125,000 for a 3-bed house, which is about 40% below the metro median of about $269,000, while monthly rent of about $1,400 reflects strong demand from medical professionals, university staff, and commuting downtown workers.
 This is the classic suburban-balance pattern: enough demand to keep occupancy high, but priced like an outer suburb.

 Maple Heights (44137) and Garfield Heights (44125) share the inner-ring east-side profile.
 Both are dense, transit-accessible, post-industrial communities where housing prices reset hard during the 2008 to 2012 downturn and never fully recovered, but where rental demand from working households, hospital staff, and reverse commuters into the eastern suburbs has stayed firm.
 Downtown/Campus District (44115) is a different animal: as the downtown ZIP, it leans toward apartments and small condos; the high yield reflects a thin sample of for-sale houses in a ZIP dominated by rentals serving downtown workers and hospital interns.
 It is more of a long-term rental play given the steady tenant pool, while Shaker Heights (44120) and Maple Heights (44137) are likely to perform even better on short-term rental thanks to medical-tourism and Cleveland Clinic visitor demand.